casper-network/docs-archive/implementation/serialization-standard.rst

 Body
 ~~~~
-The body portion of the block, is structurally defined as:
+The body portion of the block is structurally defined as:

 * ``proposer``: The PublicKey which proposed this block.